Template Examples

 Template Rendering Behavior

-Important: 1MCP uses noEscape: true
+Important: 1MCP uses noEscape: true in Handlebars configuration, which means:

 - All variables output unescaped content by default